jentery/506v2/portfolio.md

 ## Step 3 (Sept.
 29th): Record Your First Take

 Engage an issue raised during the first three weeks of seminar by recording yourself talking about it.
-This is an opportunity to experiment with your voice as a medium and to determine how (or to what degree) you want to rely on a script when recording.
+This is an opportunity for you to experiment with your voice(s) as a medium and to determine how (or to what degree) you want to rely on a script when recording.

-Specs for the audio file: 5-8 minutes of you talking plus a one- or two-sentence description of the recording and a list of works mentioned in it
+Specs for the audio file: 5-8 minutes of you talking, plus a one- or two-sentence description of the recording and a list of works mentioned in it

 ## Step 4 (Oct.
 6th): Describe Your Podcast